Revitalization of the Bahzani Olive Grove for the Yazidi Community

 (c) Lalesh Cultural and Social Center

 The Yazidi community considers olive trees a sacred natural heritage and uses olive oil in religious ceremonies.
-The olive grove in front of the Yezidi mausoleum of Sheikh Bakeur al-Qatani, west of Bahzani, was attacked by Daesh between 2014 and 2016.
-As a result, of the 3,000 olive trees, 800 were completely burned, and 2,200 were damaged.
+The olive grove in front of the Yazidi mausoleum of Sheikh Bakeur al-Qatani, west of Bahzani, was attacked by Daesh between 2014 and 2016.
+As a result, 800 of the 3,000 olive trees were completely burnt, and 2,200 were damaged.
 Many of these trees were over 100 years old.

-In order to revitalize the grove, the project built a barrier to protect the seedlings from animals and intruders.
-The second part of the project - launched in February 2021 - focuses on cleaning the damaged trees, uprooting the burnt ones, and replacing them with new trees.
-The last step will be to repair the irrigation canals to ensure the sustainability of the grove.
+To revitalize the grove, the project built a protective barrier to safeguard the seedlings from animals and intruders.
+During the second part of the project, launched in February 2021, the project team cleaned the damaged trees, uprooting the burnt ones, and replacing them with new trees.
+The last step was to repair the irrigation canals to ensure the sustainability of the grove.